HarmishTervadiya/Chess-Game-react-native/README.md

 First Complete setup of react native :
    Follow react native docs or installation guide of Hitesh Choudhary Sir

-Install these packages and configure the project according to there docs
+Install the necessary packages listed in package.json and configure the project according to there docs

-npm i react-navigation
+Create firebase and complete setup in react native app

+Main Features :
+Local Game in single mobile
+Online Game with random people using multiplayer mode